Skip to navigation

 Caana, the main pyramid at Caracol, is 43m high

 The journey to Caracol, Belize's most impressive Mayan ruins, used to be one of the most intrepid four-wheel-drive journeys you could take in this part of the world.
 Tucked away in the thick rainforest near the Guatemalan border in a remote corner of western Belize, the ruins were discovered by chance in 1937 by a wandering horseman called Rosa Mai, who was out looking for mahogany and cedar; the remains of this once bustling metropolis had lain undisturbed in the rainforest for 1000 years, ever since the Mayans had abandoned the city following an extended drought.
-Although the British and Americans surveyed the site and took a few choice finds for their own museums, the site – which was by this point buried beneath a millenium of rainforest growth – was only excavated properly from the early 1980s on.
+Although the British and Americans surveyed the site and took a few choice finds for their own museums, the site – which was by this point buried beneath a millennium of rainforest growth – was only excavated properly from the early 1980s on.
 For those who managed the journey in those early days, it was a proper wilderness trek, and it's no picnic even today.

 El Barrio